okta/okta-signin-widget/src/plugins/sentry.md

 Justification of fork:
 1) Need to preprocess network request/response body (filter sensitive data) captured by Session Replay.
    Solution: Added `filterNetwork` callback
-2) Need an ability to not send events to Sentry automatically (which is done by default), but only if user gives consent (after page reload, if error occued).
+2) Need an ability to not send events to Sentry automatically (which is done by default), but only if user gives consent (after page reload, if error occured).
    Solution: Using offline transport with `fullOffline: true`

 Please checkout fork and run: